aash-gates/IBM-Quantum-Challenge-Fall-2021/hints/challenge-2a-2b-hints.md

 **Challenge-2b:**
 * Use the get_property function to get properties from `ElectronicEnergy`.
 Make sure that the **driver is reduced**.
 * [See this tutorial doc on Property framework](https://qiskit.org/documentation/nature/tutorials/08_property_framework.html)
+* Try to find out how you can use property framework to get `ParticleNumber`.